Paying tax on cryptocurrencies

 Transactions must be transparent

 Do not forget to declare cryptos in your income tax or corporate tax return.
-The Tax Administration can go back through your records for the past 5 years to see when and how many cryptos you bought and sold.
+The Tax Administration can go back 5 years to see when and how many cryptos you bought and sold.
 The Tax Administration can then contact you and collect any tax owed.
 You will also be fined if you file an incorrect tax return.
 The fine can be up to 300% of the tax payable per year.

 New legislation

-Legislation on cryptos will continue to evolve in the coming years.
-It is likely that the DAC8 will come into force in 2026.
+The DAC8 will come into force on 1 January 2026.
 This directive will ensure that the Tax Administration can carry out more checks.
-Crypto services will then be required to share payments made by entrepreneurs and private individuals with the Tax Administration.
+Crypto services will then be required to share information on clients and transactions with the Tax Administration.
+Tax authorities inside the EU will exchange this information.

-The more general MiCA will come into effect in 3 stages from 30 June 2024.
+The more general MiCA have come into effect on 30 December 2024.
 MiCA includes rules for better consumer protection and countering market abuse.
 For instance, crypto service providers must better protect customers' digital wallets.
 And they may be liable in case of loss of customers' money.

 New legislation makes crypto services subject to roughly the same requirements as traditional finance.